oyaron/NGSF/readme.md

 Once the parameters have been updated in the `parameters.json` file the user simply needs to run the script from the `run.py` file.

+It is important to note that the file of the object to be analyzed should be within the superfit folder.